 Lately, my APC Back-UPS ES 700 was crippled by the problem that seems to kill most of its models: after a surge event, instead of switching to battery, it started to continuously beep.
 For a while, I could restart it several times and the problem would go away, but in the past few days, nothing would make it turn on again without constant beeping.

-First of all, you should eliminate that the beeping is not caused by a normal condition.
-Please check the user manual's Status Indicators section for Constant tone audible indication.
+First of all, I wanted to make sure that the beeping is not caused by a normal condition.
+I checked the user manual's Status Indicators section for Constant tone audible indication.

 22uF and voltage rating of

 25V made by Jamicon.